aws/aws-eks-best-practices/content/security.md

 + **Employ least privilieged access when creating RoleBindings and ClusterRoleBindings**.
 Like the earlier point about granting access to AWS Resources, RoleBindings and ClusterRoleBindings should only include the set of permissions necessary to perform a specific function.
 Avoid using `["*"]` in your Roles and ClusterRoles unless it's absolutely necessary.
 If you're unsure what permissions to assign, consider using a tool like [audit2rbac](https://github.com/liggitt/audit2rbac) to automatically generate Roles and binding based on the observed API calls in the Kubernetes Audit Log.

 + **Regularly audit access to the cluster**.
 Who requires access is likely to change over time.
 Periodically review the aws-auth ConfigMap to see who has been granted access and the rights they've been assigned.
 You can also use open source tooling like [kubectl-who-can](https://github.com/aquasecurity/kubectl-who-can), or [rbac-lookup](https://github.com/FairwindsOps/rbac-lookup) to examine the roles bound to a particular service account, user, or group.
 We'll explore this topic further when we get to the section on auditing.
+Additional ideas can be found in this [article](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2019/august/tools-and-methods-for-auditing-kubernetes-rbac-policies/?mkt_tok=eyJpIjoiWWpGa056SXlNV1E0WWpRNSIsInQiOiJBT1hyUTRHYkg1TGxBV0hTZnRibDAyRUZ0VzBxbndnRzNGbTAxZzI0WmFHckJJbWlKdE5WWDdUQlBrYVZpMnNuTFJ1R3hacVYrRCsxYWQ2RTRcL2pMN1BtRVA1ZFZcL0NtaEtIUDdZV3pENzNLcE1zWGVwUndEXC9Pb2tmSERcL1pUaGUifQ%3D%3D) from nccgroup.

 + **Make the EKS Cluster Endpoint private**.
 By default when you provision an EKS cluster, the API cluster endpoint is set to public, i.e. it can be accessed from the Internet.
 Despite being public, the endpoint is considered secure because it requires that all API requests are first authenticated and then authorized.
 That said, if your security policy mandates that you restrict access to the API from the Internet or prevents you from routing traffic outside the cluster VPC, you can:
     + Configure the EKS cluster endpoint to be private.
 See [Modifying Cluster Endpoint Access](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) for further information on this topic.